uruba/FinanCalc/readme.md

 * Bond duration calculator

 Much more to come – including calculators for discount securities, ~~bond valuation~~, ~~duration~~, stock pricing...
+Also looking into other optimizations and improvements.
+Current hot ideas:
+* utilization of reflection in the getters of the calculators' result array for easier and less error-prone implementation of new calculator classes

 >**Please bear in mind that this is an ALPHA version containing incomplete features.
 The codebase is prone to drastic changes during its way out of the alpha stage.**